Abdlwhd/Prediction_of_Used_Car_Prices/README.md

 # Prediction_of_Used_Car_Prices
 Various regression models are used to predict the price of used cars based on various features related to the car.
+My other data science projects can be found in the given link [click here](https://abdlwhd.github.io/Abdulwahidz_Portfolio/)
 # Dataset Description
 Dataset is available at UCI repository for link [click here](https://github.com/rihal-om/rihal-challenges/tree/main/data_science) <br/>
 Dataset features include: